Integrity Toys signed up as the official licensor of the Jem doll line for a fourth year and promised a

 He comes with a completely new head sculpt, with flocked hair around the sides and back,

 and rooted curly on top, and he even has his mustache.
-It's incredible how different this

 For accessories, I had expected another video camera, like the Video doll came with,